caprover/caprover-website/docs/run-locally.md

 ---

 <br/>
 Note that this is an advanced process.
 Some of the concepts used in this section are not easy for the beginners.
-In order to run CaptainDuckDuck on your local machine (just for testing and development) you need:
+In order to run CapRover on your local machine (just for testing and development) you need:

 - Docker installed on your machine.
 - A local DNS server on your machine.
 You need to point `*.captain.x` to `127.0.0.1` or `192.168.1.2` (your local ip). **NOTE** that `etc/hosts` won't be enough as Captain needs a wildcard entry and `etc/hosts` does not allow wildcards, i.e. `*.something`.